jordanhenshaw/Charlie-Kirk-FREEDOM/Shooter Locations/losee_center.md

 - Slope to victim inconsistent with Surgeon’s report.
 - Distance to victim inconsistent with audio delay.
 - Wound on victim inconsistent with rifle caliber.
+- A computerized 3D reproduction of crime scene suggests that the height of crowd members obstructed line of sight fron Losee Center shooting position to victim.
+Higher precision models required to confirm.

 ### Conclusion:
 Evidence is generally inconsistent with the named rifle, but shooting position may hold.